GSA/search-gov-website/README.md

 ```
 .

-Note that when built by Federalist, `npm run federalist` is used instead of
+Note that when built by Cloud.gov Pages, `npm run federalist` is used instead of
 `npm run build`.

 Open your web browser to [localhost:4000](http://localhost:4000/) to view your